 - If required, take Paracetamol, for a few days after treatment.
 Avoid Aspirin or Nurofen as this may increase the risk of bruising.

-- Arnica (a homeopathic remedy) cream or tablets may be taken a few days before and for a few days after treatment as there is some evidence to suggest this can reduce bruising.
+- Arnica cream or tablets may be taken a few days before and for a few days after treatment as there is some evidence to suggest this can reduce bruising.

 - The swelling should subside after a couple of days with the bruising taking up to 5-7 days to subside.
-Should you continue to experience very painful swelling and bruising, or if any blistering occurs, please do not hesitate to contact us.
+Contact us if you continue to experience very painful swelling and bruising, or if any blistering occurs.
 This also applies if you experience any delayed reactions such as lumpy redness as it may indicate an allergic reaction.

 Are there side effects?